-Consultees Respondent Date Received Comments How addressed Otherwise I cannot see anything obvious that is missing though I would suggest some rewording is necessary to make the objectives less generic.
-(This has been referred to in the covering letter already.) as regards behaviour change measures and some prevention / reuse activity Section 5 Re-stating a comment in the covering letter, it would be helpful if there was an initial grid or matrix showing how well the JMWMS and SA/SEA objectives "map" onto one another.
+Consultees Respondent Date Received Comments How addressed I did not find the section on water quality easy to follow although the new-format statistics are not very helpful.
+A basic flood risk map (small-scale) might have been useful to show the extent of constraints.
+A map will be added to the Environment Report.
+Section 3.5 These basic demographic parameters have to be included in the baseline but it would help if there was a clearer indication of how the JMWMS might affect or be affected by them.
+If there is no direct linkage (even a weak one) then it is not clear why they should be included.
+Is there an unstated link to job-creation?
+Links will be made explicit in the Environment Report.
+Section 4 (SA Criteria) Objective 2 should be reworded to make clear this refers to hazardous municipal waste, though it is not clear to me how the JMWMS can do this directly.
+The existing objective refers to municipal waste and this Otherwise I cannot see anything obvious that is missing though I would suggest some rewording is necessary to make the objectives less generic.
+(This has been referred to in the covering letter already.) may be influenced by LAs as regards behaviour change measures and some prevention / reuse activity Section 5 Re-stating a comment in the covering letter, it would be helpful if there was an initial grid or matrix showing how well the JMWMS and SA/SEA objectives "map" onto one another.
 The JMWMS objectives are all assessed against the SEA objectives in the Environment Report.
 This includes a matrix and detailed comment Section 6 No comments other than we endorse the approach that the SA/SEA will also look at residual waste management options.
 No Action Necessary Appendix 1 Thorough and well presented.
 No Action Necessary